 You can live your life where circumstances are not ideal, with less than ideal circumstances and people having a great indifference towards you, that affects our emotions.
 You can live your life where someone is doing all they can to destroy you, yet it no longer affects your emotions.

 Step one.
-No contact or minimal contact if you have children, a lot of us feel guilty for doing so.
-Lose the guilt you need to limit contact or no contact, so you can separate and distance yourself from the source that’s causing you psychological harm.
-Removing yourself from the direct source of the poison that’s infecting your mind.
-The hardest part of this is the temptation of going back to what’s become familiar to you, its become an addiction, through trauma bonding and the human needs, you can break this addiction.
+No contact or minimal contact if you have children.
+A lot of us feel guilty for doing so.
+Lose the guilt you need to limit contact or no contact, so you can separate and distance yourself from the source that’s causing you psychological harm—removing yourself from the direct source of the poison that’s infecting your mind.
+The hardest part of this is the temptation of going back to what’s become familiar to you.
+It’s become an addiction.
+Through trauma bonding and human needs, you can break this addiction.

 When feeling guilty about removing toxic people from your life, remember they didn’t feel guilty when they handed you the reason to cut them out.

 Step two.
 Choose your pain.
 Do you want a lifetime of psychology emotionally, energy-draining, physical health pain, or the short term pain that leads to freedom?
 It is going to hurt to remove them from your life.
 The short term pain of living without them leads us to take them back, which only leads us to more harm.
 Facing that short term pain without them will lead to inner peace, joy and happiness.
 Breaking the cycle might be painful, but it’s temporary.
 Going back, the pain will only continue.
 Choose your freedom today.
 You have a choice.
 Choose you.